The Basics: Overview

 Relationship violence is sometimes called dating violence, domestic violence, or intimate partner violence.
-In some relationships, both partners act in unhealthy or unsafe ways.
+In some relationships, both partners act in abusive or controlling ways.

 When many people think about relationship violence, they think about physical violence, like hitting or pushing.
-But people can use other methods to control their partners, like threats or insults.
+But people can also use other methods, like threats or insults, to control their partners.

 Relationship violence can include:

 - Physical violence, like pushing, hitting, or throwing things

 - Sexual violence, like forcing or trying to force someone to do something sexual